kershner/screenBloom/readme.md

 * **Global Brightness** sets a hard limit for how bright or how dim ScreenBloom will be able to tune your lights.
 Each light has its own min/max brightness settings, but the global value will always take priority.
 Dynamic brightness can effectively be turned off by setting the min and max values equal to each other.

-* **Update Speed** contains two settings: **Update Buffer** and **Transition Speed**
+* **Update Speed** contains two settings: **Update Buffer** and **Transition Speed**.
   * **Update Buffer** sets a small delay in between update loops.
 This feature was introduced to address a problem with various CPUs running the ScreenBloom update loop inconsistently, potentially leading to large delays as the Hue bridge becomes overwhelmed with commands.
-This setting can provide a huge speedup on older hardware.
+This setting can provide a huge speedup on older/slower hardware.
   * **Transition Speed** maps to the Hue API value for the speed of the color transition animation.
 Lower values will seem more responsive while higher values will be smoother.

-* **Chose Display** is a Windows-only feature allowing you to set which display ScreenBloom will parse.
+* **Choose Display** is a Windows-only feature allowing you to set which display ScreenBloom will parse.

 * **Party Mode** sends a random RGB color to each of your selected bulbs using your chosen transition speed.
 Kind of outside the scope of ScreenBloom but I wanted the functionality and added it on a whim a few years ago.

 * **Screen Zones** will divide up the screen into discrete ScreenBloom-parsable zones.
-A common use case is to split the screen in half and assign each half to a light on either side of the room/TV/monitor.
+A common use case is to split the screen in half and assign each to a light on either side of the room/TV/monitor.

 * **Bulbs** is where you select or de-select lights to be included in the ScreenBloom update loop.